 The LHC, with an energy equivalent to $\sim 10^{17}$ eV for a moving proton impinging on one at rest, will be the first accelerator to effectively probe the highest cosmic energy domain.
 From Figure~\ref{multiplicity} it is seen that CASTOR is located at the region of maximum baryon number, high energy flow and low multiplicity, similarly as majority of cosmic--ray experiments.

 The basic experimental aim of CASTOR is to identify events with characteristics similar to those of the exotic cosmic--ray events, in an event-by-event mode.
-We will look for: \begin{itemize} \item extreme imbalance between the hadronic and photonic components, both in terms of the particle multiplicity and the energy content of the event, \item non-uniform (in azimuthal angle $\phi$) deposition of a large amount of energy, \item highly penetrating objects, far beyond the range of normal hadrons, \item abnormal shapes and structures seen in the transition cascade curves in the calorimeter. \end{itemize}
+It will look for: \begin{itemize} \item extreme imbalance between the hadronic and photonic components, both in terms of the particle multiplicity and the energy content of the event, \item non-uniform (in azimuthal angle $\phi$) deposition of a large amount of energy, \item highly penetrating objects, far beyond the range of normal hadrons, \item abnormal shapes and structures seen in the transition cascade curves in the calorimeter. \end{itemize}

 The project is motivated by the experimental evidence of exotic cosmic--ray events on the one side and by theoretical expectations on the other hand \cite{8,Castor_idea}.
-To design the detector we based on experimental results from cosmic-ray experiments.
-The model \cite{Panagiotou,8} described in detail in subsection 4.4.2 was used to simulate the detector system performance.
+The model of ref. \cite{Panagiotou,8} was used to simulate the detector system performance.

-\section{The design of the CASTOR calorimeter}
+\subsection{The design of the CASTOR calorimeter}

 At the first stage of project realization the building of only the calorimeter is planned.
 Here will be considered the basic version of the calorimeter.
 Some further refinements of this design are being considered, but these are not expected to alter its response in an essential way.
 The general view of the CASTOR calorimeter is shown in Figure~\ref{Castor_cal}.